Types of Yoga

 Having gained this knowledge of Nadis and Vayus, one should make his endeavors towards the purification of Nadis.

-Having given up all worldly attachments and procured the necessary things for the various stages for yoga, the yogi should choose a secluded spot for practice.
+Having given up all worldly attachments and procured the necessary things for the various stages of yoga, the yogi should choose a secluded spot for practice.
 The width of the seat should be twice the height.
-It should be covered with Darbha, Kusa grass and the skin of a black antelope.
+It should be covered with Darbha, Kusa grass, and the skin of a black antelope.
 Having comfort in his Asana like Swastika Asana, he should assume his seat.

 Assuming his Asana, keeping his body erect, mind alert and at ease, with his eyes fixed on the tip of the nose, teeth not touching the other row of teeth, tongue fixed to the palate, with his head slightly inclined downwards, with his hands in Chin-mudra, one should begin Pranayama.